Why am I experiencing intermittent connectivity issues with my Amazon Redshift cluster?

 Note: Public IP addresses are rotated when the Amazon Redshift cluster is deleted and recreated.
 Private IP addresses change whenever nodes are replaced.

 To resolve any network restrictions, consider the following approaches:

 - It's a best practice to use an elastic IP address for your Amazon Redshift cluster.
 An elastic IP address allows you to change your underlying configuration without affecting the IP address that clients use to connect to your cluster.
-This approach can be helpful for situations such as recovery after a failure.
 This approach is helpful if you are recovering a cluster after a failure.
 For more information, see Managing clusters in a VPC.